 See the ‘Big 3’ on Ningaloo Reef

-On your way back to Perth, be sure to go diving or snorkel on the Ningaloo Reef, a world heritage site and the only place on earth where you have the chance to see the 'Big 3' in one day - whale sharks, manta rays and humpback whales.
+Another highlight not to be missed is diving or snorkelling on the Ningaloo Reef, a world heritage site and the only place on earth where you have the chance to see the 'Big 3' in one day - whale sharks, manta rays and humpback whales.
 In July, visitors can snorkel surrounded by whale song as the Humpback Whales start migrating past on their way to the calving grounds off the Kimberley.
-Visitors can swim with whale sharks nicknamed the ‘gentle giants of the sea’, from March until the end of August and with humpback whales from August until mid-October.
+From March until the beginning of August, visitors can swim with whale sharks nicknamed the ‘gentle giants of the sea’, and with humpback whales from August until mid-October.
 Find out from your travel company about special tours to Ningaloo Reef.

 With so much to see in do in WA, after your 17 hours in the air, we recommend you stay long enough to make the most of everything it has to offer; it will truly be it a trip of a lifetime.